-Canva needs no introduction as it is one of the leading graphic design platform and is loved by designers all around the globe.
-So far, the startup has raised $42 million and it is currently valued at $345 million.
+Canva needs no introduction.
+It is one of the leading graphic design platforms designers around the globe love and adore.
+So far, this successful startup has raised $42 million and used to be valued at $345 million.
 Today, as of January this year, it has grown to $1bn market valuation.

 “Canva makes great designs more accessible” ~ Forbes

 The Co-founder and CEO of Canva, Melanie Perkins, hails from Australia and stands among one of the most successful young CEOs in the world.
-She believes in empowering the modern workforce and this is the reason why Canva currently has over 10 million users.
-This startup is a popular name in the Silicon Valley and is expected to make it even bigger this year.
+She believes in empowering the modern workforce and is the reason why Canva currently has over 10 million users.
+This startup is a popular name in the Silicon Valley and is expected to grow further.